capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 Actors

--	Voltron Engine
+-	Capact Engine

 ####  Suggested solution

 Based on the suggestion from [this section](#populate-an-action-with-the-input-typeinstances).
-The Voltron Engine adds an initial download step to the Workflow to download all TypeInstances specified under `spec.input` which have `read` verb.
+The Capact Engine adds an initial download step to the Workflow to download all TypeInstances specified under `spec.input` which have `read` verb.
 In the same way, we can handle the deletion of the TypeInstances.
-The Voltron Engine adds a step at the end of the Workflow to delete all TypeInstances specified under `spec.input` which have a `delete` verb.
+The Capact Engine adds a step at the end of the Workflow to delete all TypeInstances specified under `spec.input` which have a `delete` verb.

 <details> <summary>Example</summary>